bryan-panaccione/ToDoList_Basic/README.md

 # ToDoList_Basic
-This repository focuses on the JS/HTML/CSS relationship in creating a To Do List.
-It is not intended to function immediately out of the box.
-Following the detailed comments, anyone should be able to incorporate this to do list into any web page with ease.
+This repository is a How-To on creating a JS/HTML/CSS To-Do list.
+It is not functional on its own, the pages are not linked and the HTML is a snippet of what is required to execute the JS.
+The JS, HTML and CSS files in this repository are heavily commented, describing what each line or section of code is responsible for.
+Using these comments and the code provided, a beginner will be able to gain significant understanding of the DOM.

+Functionalities of this To Do List include:
+Add Tasks
+Delete Tasks
+Mark Tasks as complete
+Save Task list
+Clear tasks from DOM
+Pull most recent saved task
+Press "Save" button on an empty list to clear localStorage

 This to do lists uses localStorage() to save and pull previously typed to do lists.